Workplace Safety: OSHA Basics for Employers

 OSHA Overview

 The Occupational Safety and Health Administration (OSHA) sets and enforces workplace safety standards.
-Nearly all private-sector employers are covered by OSHA or an OSHA-approved state program.
+While most private-sector employers are covered by OSHA or an OSHA-approved state program, there are exemptions for specific low-risk industries.

 General Duty Clause